Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdk-troubleshooting-and-debugging.md

 * Are you setting valid userId and deviceId?
 Please check if your deviceId or userId are valid, the 400 error can be caused by this.
 [More details](../../analytics/apis/http-v2-api/#device-ids-and-user-ids-minimum-length).

+* Did you hit the `flushQueueSize` or `flushIntervalMillis`?
+Events are queued and sent in batches by default.
+That means events are not sent immediately to the server.
+The exact values differ by platform, check to make sure you have waited for events to be sent to the server before checking for them in charts.

 ## Privacy